 Located in the Khalifa A/Al Shamkha area of Abu Dhabi (inland from the International Airport), Al Yasat Private School occupies a very large site in a residential area which is mainly occupied by local families.
-Currently Al Yasat offer the US curriculum from KG1 to Grade 9 and it will eventually grow to grade 12.
+Al Yasat offers the US curriculum from KG1 to Grade 12.

 The school relocated to its current site in 2014 having previously occupied a city centre site at Al Wahda on Abu Dhabi Island for over 20 years.
 As such, it is definitely not a new school.
 The school is owned by Mr. Sultan Al Haji who also has two well know nurseries in his education portfolio.

 Inevitably, with its base in a very heavily Emirati occupied area, the majority of students at Al Yasat are local children with just under 15% of the students being other Arab nationalities; Yemenis, Jordanians and Egyptians each represent about 2%.